Bug Out Survival Bag

 Look for a knife that’s at least six inches in length.
 You might also want to find a knife that you’re comfortable carrying on a sheath on your belt.
 That way, it’s handy if you have to defend yourself.

 You’ll also want to look at other weapons such as guns.
-Carrying a .357, 9mm, 45, can help you keep your family safe while you’re trying to survive, though even a .22 target pistol is better then nothing and you can carry a lot more ammo.
-You’ll also want a longer range weapon such as a shotgun or rifle.
+Carrying a .357, 9mm, 45, can help you keep your family safe while you’re trying to survive, though even a .22 target pistol is better than nothing and you can carry a lot more ammo.
+You’ll also want a longer-range weapon such as a shotgun or rifle.

 Very Long Term: Food Considerations